Aim

 Background

-This bug was first discovered by LuigiSidekick during a casual playthrough of SMB2, where they accidentally crashed the game in 8-4.
+LuigiSidekick first discovered a bug where they accidentally crashed the game in 8-4 during a casual playthrough of SMB2 and posted about it on Twitter in March.
+Simplistic6502 then discovered this post in the NESdev Discord server on March 28th and investigated the reasoning behind the crash.
 The crash occurs due to a logic error in the DuplicateEnemyObj subroutine, which is used by long firebars and Bowser.
 If all enemy slots are occupied, the object falls out of bounds into memory beyond the object slot flags ($0F to $14 in RAM), storing values at the slot corresponding to the first $00 byte found.
 The first occurrence results in the object flag being stored at address $15, which is an unused memory location.

 However, if this happens a second time, the first slot to contain a green Koopa Troopa (a requirement as they have the ID $00) in the object slot list is overwritten by a glitched object.
 The enemy ID which has replaced the first green Koopa Troopa will jump to a memory address corresponding to the slot available to the first half of the long firebar or Bowser and execute its contents as instructions.